Counseling and Legal Support

 CCW receives calls from conscientious objectors who object to taking the Oath of Allegiance for U.S. citizenship, those seeking political asylum based on their CO beliefs, as well as the immigration lawyers who represent them.
 While the Immigration and Nationality Act does permit COs to take an alternative oath, the definition of who can be a CO is often restricted in practice to individuals who are formal members of religious communities which have a strong tradition of pacifism such as Buddhists, Quakers and Mennonites.
 In effect, the Act employs the CO standards utilized by the U.S. government during the First World War, under which only members of “Peace Churches” can be COs.

-This happens in spite of the fact the the Constitutional protection extends to all Conscientious Objectors--even those who's believes do not derive from religious faith.
+This happens in spite of the fact the the Constitutional protection extends to all Conscientious Objectors–even those whose beliefs do not derive from religious faith.
 The Center is looking to expand its counseling in this area so that the Immigration and Naturalization Service will recognize the right of all individuals not to swear an oath to take up arms to defend the United States.